Ford Power Stroke engine: Common issues

 Head Gaskets – Ford/International used four Torque to Yield (TTY) cylinder head bolts per cylinder for the 6.0 and 6.4.
 TTY bolts offer some of the most precise clamping force available but can be problematic.
 In certain situations—such as the failure of the oil cooler or EGR cooler, or high boost/load levels brought on by performance upgrades—TTY bolts can be stretched beyond their torque mark by increased cylinder pressures (commonly from coolant being introduced into the cylinder).
 This has never been addressed by Ford because other malfunctions or abuse must occur to stretch the bolts.
 Some in the aftermarket will replace the factory bolts with head studs in an attempt to protect the head gaskets from future failure.
 If this is done without addressing the underlying issue, the head gaskets may fail again bringing along a cracked or warped cylinder head.
 In contrast, the 7.3 and 6.7 have six head bolts per cylinder while the 6.0, 6.4/VT365, and IDI 7.3 only have four.

 Electrical and fuel

-Numerous PCM recalibrations, attempts to "detune" the engine, fuel injector stiction (caused by lack of maintenance and proper oil changes), along with several other drivebility and quality control problems, have plagued the 6.0.
+Numerous PCM recalibrations, attempts to "detune" the engine, fuel injector stiction (caused by lack of maintenance and proper oil changes), along with several other drivability and quality control problems, have plagued the 6.0.
 The FICM (fuel injection control module) has been a problem, where low voltage in the vehicle's electrical system due to failing batteries or a low-output alternator can cause damage to the FICM.
 In addition, the placement of the FICM on top of the engine subjects it to varying and extreme temperatures and vibrations causing solder joints and components to fail in early build models; mostly in the power supply itself.
 The FICM multiplies the voltage in the fuel injector circuit from 12 to 48–50 volts to fire the injectors.
 Low voltage can eventually cause damage to the fuel injectors.